benfoster/Ditto/README.md

 ```

 The Ditto Checkpoint Manager defers the writing of checkpoints according to the `CheckpointSavingInterval` setting.
 If you're replicating a large number of events it does not make sense to write the checkpoint after each event is replicated.
 We usually set this to around 10 seconds.

+If you need to start replicating a new stream from a specific checkpoint onward then you can optionally specify the *InitialCheckpoint* property which dictates the starting checkpoint to be used when one does not already exist.

 #### Idempotency